particledatagroup/api/docs/source/overview.md

 **PLEASE NOTE: THIS API IS STILL UNDER DEVELOPMENT AND CURRENTLY ONLY AVAILABLE AS A BETA RELEASE FOR TESTING.**

-The new API provides three
+The new API provides three tools for accessing PDG data in machine-readable format.
-options for accessing PDG data in machine-readable format.
-These three options are aimed at different use cases.
+These three tools are aimed at different use cases.
 They are:

 * a REST API,